CounterpointCollective/ComposableDataflowBlocks/README.md

 # ComposableDataflowBlocks

-ComposableDataflowBlocks is a library designed to simplify the construction and orchestration of dataflow-based systems.
+ComposableDataflowBlocks is a library designed to simplify the construction DataflowBlock pipelines.
 It provides a collection of modular, reusable blocks for processing and transforming data, enabling developers to build complex workflows with composability, scalability, and clarity.

 ## Purpose

 The goal of ComposableDataflowBlocks is to accelerate development of robust data pipelines, workflow engines, and real-time processing applications.
 By offering ready-to-use, extensible blocks, the library empowers users to define custom data transformations, branching logic, event handling, and more, all while maintaining a clean and maintainable codebase.

 ## Features

-- **Composable dataflow blocks:** Combine simple processing units to build sophisticated pipelines.
-- **Easy integration:** Seamlessly embed blocks into existing applications.
-- **Scalable architecture:** Design workflows suitable for small scripts or large-scale systems.
-- **Extensibility:** Create and integrate custom blocks for domain-specific use cases.
-- **Error handling and monitoring:** Built-in support for pipeline integrity and analysis.
+- **BoundedBlocks:** Allow adding bounded capacity and real-time item counting to any Dataflow propagator block, including user-composed or encapsulated blocks, enabling true compositionality.
+- **ResizableBlocks:** Dynamically adjusts the bounded capacity of any block at runtime.
+- **AutoScalingBlock:** Automatically determines and optimizes batch sizes at runtime by measuring throughput, ensuring efficient processing without manual tuning.
+- **OrderPreservingChoiceBlock:** Routes items to different targets based on a predicate while preserving the original order of the items.
+- **ParallelBlock:** Sends messages to multiple blocks in parallel and recombines the results, facilitating concurrent processing.
+- **GroupAdjacentBlock:** Groups consecutive items that share a key or predicate into batches, simplifying aggregation and batch processing.
+- **PriorityBufferBlock:** Delivers highest-priority messages first, dynamically reordering when new higher-priority items arrive.

 ## Installation